ladderlife/om-css/README.md

 ### User-defined variables in collocated styles

-om-css compiles and generates the CSS at macro-expansion time.
+Om-css compiles and generates the CSS at macro-expansion time.
 Because ClojureScript macros are written in Clojure, any functions or variables used inside the collocated style must be declared in a `.clj` or `.cljc` file (commonly a `.cljc` file is preferred so that you can also refer to those variables in your ClojureScript code).
 An example is presented below.

 ```clojure
 (ns my-ns.constants)